Fantasy Football 2018: Week 4 Waiver-Wire Options- Updated: Monday, September 24th

 Based on each team's scheduled opponents through Week 16, which is the championship round in most fantasy leagues, we have tallied the average fantasy points allowed by each of their opponents to the position.

-While strength of schedule should not be the sole factor in determining who to draft/add, it could help potentially break a tie between two players that you may view as comparable.
+While strength of schedule should not be the sole factor in determining who to add via trade or waiver wire claim, it could help potentially break a tie between two players that you may view as comparable.

 Fantasy Football QB Strength of Schedule (SOS)The top-five fantasy strength of schedules for quarterbacks are below: